 - 00% < Payout Ratio (TTM) < 100.0%

 - 00% < Cash Dividend Payout Ratio (TTM) < 150.00%

-Those metrics enables me to select companies with crucial trends for dividend growth investors; growing revenues and earnings.
-It all comes down to this: if a company doesn’t grow their revenues, it can’t grow their earnings.
+Those metrics enable me to select companies with crucial trends for dividend growth investors; growing revenues and earnings.
+It all comes down to this: if a company doesn’t grow its revenues, it can’t grow its earnings.
 And if it can’t grow its earnings, well, what do you think will happen to the dividend payment?

-Such filter will bring about 250 to 300 stocks on the table.
+Such filter will bring about 250 to 300 stocks to the table.
 This is too much for any kind of portfolio.
-Keep in minds that even professional portfolio manager with a complete team of analysts owns about 40 stock per portfolio.
+Keep in mind that even a professional portfolio manager with a complete team of analysts owns about 40 stock per portfolio.
 Once this first filter is done, you can start by looking at each component individually and consider the stronger dividend growth stocks or the higher yield, depending on what you are looking for.

-I personally try to find a balance between revenue, earnings and dividend growth metrics.
-If the three metrics are growing accordingly, then, I know the management has similar objectives than mine: increasing my quarterly pay checks.
+I personally try to find a balance between revenue, earnings, and dividend growth metrics.
+If the three metrics are growing accordingly, then, I know the management has similar objectives to mine: increasing my quarterly paychecks.
 I don’t give much importance to dividend yield for the reasons explained above.
 I rather focus on future growth instead.

 To finalize my search, I usually filter those results and try to find companies showing good numbers in all metrics.
 This is how I usually narrow down “my stock universe” to about 100 companies.
 At Dividend Stocks Rock, this is about the number of companies we follow.

 “How many millionaires do you know who have become wealthy by investing in savings accounts?
 I rest my case.”

 – Robert G. Allen

 The next step of selection is all about dividend growing payments.
 There is no point in investing in dividend stocks if there isn’t growth.
 Why?
 Because inflation will eat up your dividend checks if they don’t grow accordingly!